Have a Romantic Retro Weekend in Palm Springs

 2. The Palm Springs Aerial Tramway

 The Aerial Tramway is one of the most famous attractions in Palm Springs.
 The “world’s largest tram car” takes you 8,516 feet up Mt.
-San Jacinto, where there are two restaurants, an observation deck, a small museum, and over 50 miles of hiking trails.
+San Jacinto, where there is an observation deck, some nature exhibits, and over 50 miles of hiking trails.
 Be sure to watch the video which explains the history of the tram.
 And of course, the views are spectacular.

 The temperature at the top is typically 30 to 40 degrees cooler than at the base, so bring a jacket even if it’s 90 degrees in the valley.
-Sometimes there is even snow up there!
+When we went up in March, it was 60 degrees at the base but less than 30 degrees at the top with snow!

 Unless you’re doing a hike, you don’t really need to linger up there for long.
-But it’s worth a visit!
+There is a “fine dining” restaurant, but with so many great options at the bottom of the mountain, I would skip it.

 I didn’t know what Sunnylands was until we went to Palm Springs.
 Basically, when U.S. Presidents want to work or relax on the West Coast, many have done it at Sunnylands.
 Every President from Eisenhower to Obama has stayed here, in many cases conducting historic business with foreign leaders, or just to rest.